ddecaro94/nodebalancer/readme.markdown

 It is supposed that the requests are completely stateless, hence sessionization should be provided server-side, having knowledge of the high availability tool used on top of the stack.

 Running the module different times, using different configuration files and/or different ports is useful in order to have a reverse proxy for each resource that should be kept in high availability.

+# Contribution

+If you want to contribute or if you spot a bug (or just have questions) please feel free to open an issue or email me at danieledecaro113ATgmail.com

+# Changelog

+v0.1.6 02/05/17 - first stable release including descriptions
+v0.2.1 03/05/17 - added TTL to avoid endless loops